mihailgaberov/mihail-gaberov.eu/src/pages/optimizing-javascript-apps-loops/index.md

 👍 The best ways to improve loop performance are to __decrease the amount of work done per iteration and decrease the number of loop iterations__.

-I hope this was useful for you as it was for me!
+I hope this was useful for you, as it was for me!

 🔥 Thanks for reading! 🔥